The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 The recent CNBC TechCheck episode — “The AI Boom’s Multi-Billion Dollar Blind Spot” — frames what the industry doesn’t want to admit: reasoning AI isn’t delivering the intelligence we paid for.
 But the segment also reveals something more urgent:

-We don’t have an AI reasoning problem.
-We have a governed cognition problem.
+We don’t have a model IQ problem.
+We have a pre-execution action governance problem.

 And it’s hitting enterprise systems harder than most are ready for.